-gnuplotbackground: white

-$gnuplot^{}textColor: black$

-gnuplotborderColor: black

-gnuplotaxisColor: black

-gnuplotline1Color: red

-gnuplotline2Color: green

-gnuplotline3Color: blue

-gnuplotline4Color: magenta

-gnuplotline5Color: cyan

-gnuplotline6Color: sienna

-gnuplotline7Color: orange

-gnuplotline8Color: coral
+gnuplotbackground: white gnuplottextColor: black gnuplotborderColor: black gnuplotaxisColor: black gnuplotline1Color: red gnuplotline2Color: green gnuplotline3Color: blue gnuplotline4Color: magenta gnuplotline6Color: sienna gnuplotline7Color: orange gnuplotline8Color: coral to change the background color.

 The command-line syntax for these is simple only for background, which maps directly to the usual X11 toolkit option "-bg".
-All others can only be set on the command line by use of the generic "-xrm" resource override option gnuplot -background coral to change the background color.
+All others can only be set on the command line by use of the generic "-xrm" resource override option to override the first linetype color.